 A: Alpha Lambda Delta looks great on a job application.
-That being said, it would only look good great if you have something to say about it that is positive.
+That being said, it would only look good great if you have something positive to say about it.
 This is one of the reasons we have the point system.
 With the point system, you earn points for volunteering and attending ALD events; when you're earning your points, you'll be gaining valuable experiences that you can discuss with a potential employer.

 Q: WHAT ARE THE REQUIREMENTS FOR ALPHA LAMBDA DELTA?

 A: Once you are a member of Alpha Lambda Delta, there are no requirements to remain a member.
 However, we do have a point system.
 The point system is a way for us to keep track of your activity in Alpha Lambda Delta.
 If you meet the 10-point minimum, Alpha Lambda Delta will provide you with your graduation cords upon graduation.